Apprenticeship With Death

 Program Structure

-• 15 service hours of your choice in the realm of dying, death, and grief
+• 15 customizable service hours in dying, death, and grief work aligned with your interests

 Earning a Certificate of Completion